This really pretty plant based tart is delicately flavoured and a perfect dinner party dessert. Gluten free and suitable for vegans.

 Soak the cashews in cold water for 7 hours or overnight, or, soak them for an hour or so in boiling water.

 Once everything is ready, place the nuts and dates for the base into a blender and blend until you have a breadcrumb like consistency.
 When it reaches that stage add the melted coconut oil and pulse until the mixture starts to stick together.
-Scoop the mixture out and pat down into the bottom of the tin to form the base of the cheesecake.
+Scoop the mixture out and pat down into the bottom of the tin to form the base of the tart.
 Pop this into the freezer while you prepare the topping.

 Once you have a thick smooth texture add the raspberry coulis and the juice from half a lemon and whizz up again to create a lovely pink mixture.